 Project MainStream is led by the chief executive officers of nine global companies: Averda, BT, Tarkett, Royal DSM, Ecolab, Indorama Ventures, Philips, SUEZ and Veolia.
 It focuses on systemic stalemates in global material flows that are too big or too complex for an individual business, city or government to overcome alone, and on enablers of the circular economy such as digital technologies.

-Project MainStream’s latest position paper on urban biocycles will be published in early 2017.
+Project MainStream’s latest position paper on urban biocycles was published in early 2017.

 During its first two years, Project MainStream has focused on three distinct initiatives: